rikkeblom/rebuild-exercises/README.md

 ![Slanted card part 2](slanted-2.jpg "slanted card part 2")

 Continue to work on introducing a slanted edge slicing through a card component containing some text content and an image.
-The angle of the slanted edge must be consistent at all screen sizes and its midpoint must intersect with that of the diagonals of the card (see video reference).
+The angle of the slanted edge must be consistent at all screen sizes and its midpoint must intersect with that of the diagonals of the card (see video reference above).